(Last updated May 31, 2023)

 Steve has been a Certified Public Accountant since 1982.
-Steve was hired out of UCSB by Coopers and Lybrand in Los Angeles (now Price Waterhouse Coopers).
+Steve was hired out of UCSB by Coopers and Lybrand in Los Angeles in 1978 (now Price Waterhouse Coopers).
 Steve left that firm in 1982 and later founded his Public Accounting practice in Santa Barbara.
 In 1996, Steve took a sabbatical from public accounting and then returned to the work place as a Director of Tax and Finance for a publicly traded corporation.
 Steve returned to public accounting in 2006.
 Steve passed the CFP exam in November 2014 and also has a real estate broker’s license.
 He has been involved with numerous real estate finance and buy and sell transactions with private parties.

 In 2001, Steve was nationally recognized for making a suggestion that HUD attempted to adopt that would substantially eliminate broker abuse of closing costs in connection with real estate loan transactions.
 Steve is proud to announce that the changes were finally adopted through legislation in January 2010 and have significantly reduced the ability of broker’s to take advantage of borrowers.
 Steve has also taught courses through the Santa Barbara Community College Adult Ed program on Real Estate Finance focusing on how to negotiate the best terms on a real estate loan.